enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Methods Should Not Throw Generic Exception**: Ensure that methods do not throw generic exceptions and use specific exception types instead.
+- **Methods Should Not Throw Generic Exception**: Ensure that methods do not throw generic exceptions like `Exception` and `RuntimeException` and use specific exception types instead.

 ```java
 Taikai.builder()